 Best Life Jackets for Infants, Toddlers, and Preschoolers

-All of the following life jackets are Coast Guard approved and may be used while boating.
+All of the following life jackets are USCG approved and may be used while boating.
 Always be sure to check the label on your child’s life vest to see which activities it’s approved for.

 Make sure your child’s life jacket fits properly by having him/her make a “touchdown” signal by raising both arms straight up.
 If the life jacket hits a child’s chin or ears, it may be too big or the straps may be too loose.

-Infant/Toddler Life Vests: for children up to 30 lbs (which is 2 or 3 years old)
+For Children Under 30 Lbs (which is 2 or 3 years old):

 In truth, most infants and young toddlers are not thrilled about wearing a life vest.
-They are constricting and tend to crowd their neck and head, especially for very young babies (3 months and under).
+They are constricting and tend to crowd baby’s head and neck, especially a very young baby (3 months and under).

-This highly-rated Type II infant vest was specially designed for the needs of infants and young toddlers.
+These highly-rated Type II infant life jackets were specially designed for the needs of infants and young toddlers.
 The tapered front piece goes through the legs and connects to the back for a snug fit that won’t ride up.
 The oversized collar provides excellent head support in the water and the grab strap makes for easy recovery. *Like the others, this one is big for babies under 3 months.

 This basic Type II vest also has all the necessary safety features, including a neck pad and a crotch strap to keep it from riding up.
 It’s also made of durable nylon and has a rescue handle for parents to easily lift their child from the water.
 Many agree that this vest is not the most comfortable, but overall, it’s a good quality infant/toddler vest and modestly priced to boot.
 We keep a couple of these on our boat in case we have younger guests aboard.